 What am I doing wrong?

-This warning usually presents itself when code has been directly placed into the body of your post. (see below)
+This warning usually presents itself when code has been typed or pasted directly into the body of your post, like this:

 How do I properly format my code?